nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
 User provides an invalid ID
     * 2a1.
-NotionUS shows an error, requesting the user check the task id
+NotionUS shows an error, requesting the user check the task ID

       Use case starts from 1.